architapatelis/sendgrid_heroku/README.md

 2. Once, you have a Heroku account, add your credit card info to your account. **Your card will not be charged for free plans** but this validation is needed in order to prevent spammers from abusing the free SendGrid plan.

-3. If you already have a Heroku account that you are signed into through your command line utility: re-establish your credentials by: `$ heroku auth:logout` and then log back in: `$ heroku login`
+3a.
+If you already have a Heroku account that you are signed into through your command line utility:

+re-establish your credentials by: `$ heroku auth:logout`

+...and then log back in: `$ heroku login`

+3b.
 If you are new to Heroku:

 Open your command line utility and login: `$ heroku login`

 ### Create a Rails App